KunalP99/inventory-management/README.md

 # Inventory Management
 An inventory management website where you can add games to a database and manage them via the website.

-This is my first full-stack project using Express for the backend and MongoDB for the database.
+This is my first independent full-stack project using Express for the backend and MongoDB for the database.
 I learnt alot about how the backend works and it's given more clarity to full-stack applications.

 ## Features
 - Add a game to the database